SantoriniDave.com

 Is Santorini hot in June?

 Yes.
 June is hot, especially late in the month.
-Daytime highs are around 26°C to 29°C (79°F to 84°F), with stronger heat possible during hot spells.
-The sun is intense, and shade is limited on the caldera.
+Typical daytime highs are around 26°C to 29°C (79°F to 84°F), and heat waves can push temperatures higher.
+The sun is strong and shade is limited on the caldera.

 Can you swim in Santorini in June?

 Yes.
-June is the first month when the sea is reliably comfortable for swimming.
-The water is generally around 22°C to 23°C (72°F to 73°F).
-It is warmer than May but not as warm as August or September.
+June is the first reliably comfortable swimming month.
+The sea is generally around 22°C to 23°C (72°F to 73°F).
+It is warmer than May, but not as warm as August or September.

 Is early June or late June better?

-Early June is better for slightly lower prices, better hotel availability, and a more relaxed feel.
-Late June is better if you want hotter weather, more nightlife, and a stronger peak-summer atmosphere.
+Early June is better for slightly lower prices, better availability, and a more relaxed feel.
+Late June is better for hotter weather, livelier nightlife, and a stronger peak-summer atmosphere.
 For most travelers, early to mid-June is the best balance.

 Is June crowded in Santorini?